yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 I am broadly interested in developing **reliable** learning, **causal inference**, and optimization algorithms with applications in data-driven decision-making tailored to **online platform** operations.
 Feel free to reach out to me at <ym2865@columbia.edu> if you want to chat, I am always looking for a new collaboration.
 My office is at [500 W 120th St](https://goo.gl/maps/vuZJuzMLHikE9HNXA), Room 416.

-From 2019 to 2021, I spent two wonderful years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics while working with Prof. [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/), Prof. [Debankur Mukherjee](https://www.debankur-mukherjee.com/), and  Prof. [Michael Damron](https://sites.google.com/view/mdamron22021)  on different topics including queuing theory, random matrix theory, and percolation theory.
+From 2019 to 2021, I spent two wonderful years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics.

 <h1 id="news"> News </h1>